- Information from the Swedish government on social services, including links to relevant government agencies.

 - Sweden’s elderly care system, from the Swedish Institute.

-The Swedish Social Care system
+The Swedish social care system

 The Swedish social services system is decentralised, meaning it is managed and operated by municipalities across the country.
 Social services include support for children, families, elderly, and individuals in need of assistance due to social or economic challenges.
+The services are provided through both public and private actors.

 On this page, you will find useful links and information about how the Swedish social services system is structured, the range of services available, and how to access support.